-7.1 The quorum of a meeting will be one quarter of the whole number of Councillors or Committee Members (unless stated elsewhere in this constitution) and for Committees shall be no less than three Members.
-During any meeting if the Mayor counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
+7.1 The quorum of a meeting will be one quarter of the whole number of Councillors or Committee members (unless stated elsewhere in this constitution) and for Committees shall be no less than three members.
+During any meeting if the Mayor counts the number of members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Mayor.
-If they do not fix a date, the remaining business will be considered at the next ordinary meeting.
+If he/she does not fix a date, the remaining business will be considered at the next ordinary meeting.